uwla/lacl/README.md

 - To restore a specific model, the user must have either the `{model}.restoreAny` permission or the `{model}.restore` per-model permission for the specific model.

-Where `{model}` is the lowercase name of the model's classname.
+Where `{model}` is the lowercase name of the model's class name.
 For example, if it is the `App\Models\User`, it would be `user`; if it is  `App\Models\Product`, it would be `product`.